 Crum's essay “From Post-Black to Postmortem–The Tragic Death of Trayvon Martin” appeared on americanshortfiction.org in July 2013.
-The first sentence reads: “Trayvon Martin’s death and George Zimmerman’s acquittal are further proof that Obama’s two-term presidency and the spike in interracial marriage have not magically transformed America into some post-racial Shangri-la free of the demons of prejudice and discrimination.”
+The opening sentence reads: “Trayvon Martin’s death and George Zimmerman’s acquittal are further proof that Obama’s two-term presidency and the spike in interracial marriage have not magically transformed America into some post-racial Shangri-la free of the demons of prejudice and discrimination.”

 Crum Wins a Vermont Studio Center Residency

 In 2013 Dana Crum won a 4-week residency at the Vermont Studio Center as well as an artist’s grant that helped pay the residency’s cost.
 Located in Johnson, Vermont, VSC – to quote the organization’s website – “is the largest international artists' and writers' Residency Program in the United States, hosting 50 visual artists and writers each month from across the country and around the world.”

 Crum's Yearlong Writer's Residency Is Extended Another Year

 __Dana Crum won the 2012-2013 Eva Jane Romaine Coombe Writer’s Residency at The Seven Hills School, a pre-K — 12 private school in Cincinnati, Ohio.
 The school awarded him the residency for the 2013-2014 school year as well.
 Crum spent the first year writing and revising a chapbook and will spend the second year finishing a full-length poetry collection.

 Crum’s Chapbook Will Be Published in 2014

 Crum’s chapbook Good Friday 2000 will be published by Q Ave Press in Summer 2014.

 Crum Speaks at College-Prep/Financial-aid Workshop